jerryjappinen/bonn/README.md

 # Bonn

-Bonn is a convenient utility, style and components library for web projects.
-Bonn includes the following elements:
+Convenient utility, style and components library for web projects:

 - JavaScript utilities
 - SCSS mixins, variables and default styles
 - SVG icon set
+- Vercel endpoint helpers
+- GitHub actions code
 - Vue and Nuxt apps
   - Vue components
   - Vue composables
   - Pinia stores
-  - Nuxt config helpers and module
+  - Nuxt head and config helpers

 Utilities can be used in any JS project, including server-side.
 Similarly, SCSS and SVGs can be used in any project, not only Vue or Nuxt projects.